-The Office of Economic Analysis produces semiannual corrections population forecasts using a flow model for criminal justice forecasting.
-The model mimics the movement of offenders through the corrections system.
-For example, the model simulates the flow of offenders from arrest to probation, local control, or prison.
-Probation revocations feed into prison or local control, prison and local control releases feed into parole/post-prison supervision, and parole and post-prison supervision revocations feed back into prison or local control.
-The model is similar to those used in Washington, Idaho, Texas, and other states.
-Demographics, arrest rates, incarceration rates, and criminal justice policy changes are all factored into the forecast.
+of offenders through the corrections system.
+For example, the model simulates the flow of offenders from arrest to probation, local control or prison.
+Probation revocations feed into prison or local control, prison and local control releases feed into parole/post-prison supervision and parole and post-prison supervision revocations feed back into prison or local control.
+The model is similar to those used in Washington, Idaho, Texas and other states.
+Demographics, arrest rates. incarceration rates and criminal justice policy changes are all factored into the forecast.